himanshuc3/portfolio-new/blog/macro:-everyone-get's-picture-in-picture-mode.md

 tags: ['js', 'macro']
 ---

-Hola amigos, let's start with this coffee break post with all my spanish exhausted in my first couple of words.

-So we are starting with a micro post and noobs who do not know it's definition:

->  Micro Post : It's a TIL topic.
-We concentrate on an atomic topic and gist is 'If you don't know, now you know'.
+>  Define Microbe : microscopic, single-celled organisms like bacteria and fungi.
+That's the most lucid definition and also the first google search result (I care about SEO).

+Well keeping the context, a microbe blog topic is considered as a TIL topic.
+Purpose of these type of articles is to be able to read them in even the most busiest of work days.
+So let's get rolling .

-With that out of the way, let's get into the crux of the post.
-We are going to introduce Picture in Picture API in browsers and how to overlay any video websites like Netflix, Amazon... to go into PIMP *cough cough* PIP mode.
+With that out of the way, let's shallow dive this topic.
+We are going to introduce Picture in Picture API in browsers and how to overlay any OTT websites like Netflix, Amazon... or any website that contains a video for that matter, to go into PIM.. ah, PIP mode.

-## Picture in Picture mode
+## Picture in Picture API

-The [Picture-in-Picture](https://developer.mozilla.org/en-US/docs/Web/API/Picture-in-Picture_API) API allow websites to create a floating video window always on top of other windows so that users may continue consuming media while they interact with other content sites, or applications on their device.

-Keyword from above is `video` i.e. [HTMLVideoElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLVideoElement) is the only HTML element on which this interface method is exposed aka video tag.
+Before we dive into the API, let's see a demo of what we're dealing with here:

 <figure>